The following guest post policy was last updated on

 - All submissions must be written in grammatically-correct, fluent English.

-- All submissions must be between 200 and 3000 words in length (poems, cartoons, and infographics excepted).
-The preferred word count is 500-1500 words.
+- All submissions must be at least 300 words in length (except for poems, cartoons, and infographics).
+The preferred word count is 500-1000 words.
 Longer articles may be published in installments.

-- Written submissions may be sent in the body of an e-mail (preferred) or as an attached .doc, .docx, .odt, or .pdf to: email@example.com.
+- Written submissions may be sent in the body of an e-mail, as an attached .doc or .docx file, or as a Google Docs link.
+Submit to: email@example.com.

 - Photos, cartoons, and other images can be sent as an attached .png or .jpg or link.